Jy0tiCh0udhary/My-Book-List/README.md

 # My-Book-List
-This project is about creating a booklist with the name of the book, author.
+This project is about creating a booklist with the name of the book and author.
 Using ES6.